Bezeq: Loss of monopoly status

-In 1997, two new competitors were introduced in international calling services (Barak and Golden Lines), and Bezeq was obliged to establish a new subsidiarity to compete with them named Bezeq International.

 Until the mid-first decade of the 21st century when it was owned by the Israeli government, Bezeq had a monopoly on landline telephony and Internet access infrastructure (ADSL VDSL2).
 Though still the most dominant provider of telephone services, it has had competition from the sole cable provider in the country (since September 2006), Hot, which offers a cables based telephone and internet access services as of 2005, and with 012 Smile and more recently 013 netvision and Orange.

 Privatization

 On 9 May 2005, Israel's Government Companies Authority, headed by Eyal Gabbai privatized Bezeq when 30% of its shares were sold by the state to the Apax-Saban-Arkin investment group for $972 million.

-The cellular communications provider Pelephone is a fully owned subsidiary of Bezeq.
-Bezeq is also the largest shareholder in D.B.S.
-Satellite Services (1998) Ltd., known by its trademark name, Yes, the DBS television provider in Israel.

 In April 2010, the controlling interest in Bezeq, held by the Apax-Saban-Arkin group, was sold to B Communications, a subsidiary of Shaul Elovitch's Eurocom Group, for $1.75 billion.

 In late 2017, bank filed a petition against Elovitch to break up Eurocom Group to pay back loans totaling $275 million.
 This would directly impact the 10% shareholding in Bezeq, including Elovitch's 26% controlling stake.
 Meir Shamir has expressed interest in buying a controlling stake, effectively cancelling the debt to the banks.
 Two other investors have also expressed interest in purchasing a stake in Bezeq, including Argentine investor Eduardo Elsztain and Elliott Management, who announced they had recently purchased a 4,8% stake.